Alcones1/nr1-pathpoint/README.md

 Pathpoint offers different types of touchpoints, which are adapted according to the needs of each business, and they are; PRC (Person Count),PCC (Process Count), APP (Application Health), FRT (Front End Health), and SYN (Synthetic Check)

-Below is the description and a brief example for each case:
+Below is the description and a brief example for each type of Touchpoint:

+### <a id="PCC"></a>PCC (Process Count) ###

 PRC (Person Count)
 ● Data:
 ○ User Sessions

 ● Tunning:
 ○ Session Count (Min)

 ● Link: PRC Touchpoint Flashboards
 ○ Current Sessions
 ○ Past Sessions
 ○ Previous Week Comparison

-### <a id="PCC"></a>PCC (Process Count) ###

 Return to top of [Index](#Index)